Natascha Engel: Later elections

 In the 2015 general election, Engel's majority of 1,883 was the 17th-smallest of Labour's 232 seats by percentage.
 She had been expected to lose but she retained her seat.

-At the 2017 general election, Engel lost to Conservative Lee Rowley by 2,861 despite increasing her share of the vote and total number votes on the previous election.
+At the 2017 general election, Engel lost to Conservative Lee Rowley by 2,861 despite increasing her share of the vote and total number of votes.

 After Parliament

-On 5 October 2018 the Conservative government announced Engel as the new Commissioner for Shale Gas.
+On 5 October 2018, the Conservative government announced Engel as the new Commissioner for Shale Gas.
 According to the Department for Business, Energy and Industrial Strategy the role was to be "a direct communication link between local communities, the shale gas industry and the industry regulators."

-From 2019 to 2022, Engel was partner at policy and opinion research agency, Public First where she established the energy and infrastructure practice.
+From 2019 to 2022, Engel was partner at policy and opinion research agency, Public First, where she established the energy and infrastructure practice.

 From September 2022, Engel co-founded Palace Yard with former Public First associate, Tom Waterhouse, where she is now CEO.
 Palace Yard is a cross-party policy and research institute which specialises in making complex policy accessible to policy-makers.